-Grottaglie is located with Taranto to the west and Francaville Fontana to the east, surrounded by numerous ravines - in fact the town's name comes from the Latin 'cryptae aliae', which means 'many ravines'.
+Grottaglie is located south of Taranto on the edge of an escarpment overlooking the Ionian Sea.
+It is surrounded by numerous ravines - in fact the town's name comes from the Latin 'cryptae aliae', which means 'many ravines'.
 The caves within the ravines provided protection from the various invaders over the centuries, until the 13th-14th Centuries, when more permanent structures and fortifications started to define the town.

 In Puglia, Grottaglie is synonymous with ceramics.
 It is one of about 30 Italian towns allowed to use the official designation Citta di Ceramiche; it also has the distinction of a European Union Denominazione di Origine Protetta (DOP) for its ceramics production - so Grottaglie's distinctive ware cannot be made anywhere else.

 For over 1000 years, pottery workshops and kilns operated in the caves and crevices of the ravine (Ravina San Giorgio) below the site of the castle.
 Red clay and other raw materials were readily available locally; and there was a constant demand for containers for water, wine and olive oil.
 The industry has continued to the present time, represented by over 50 pottery workshops and ceramics artisans, most of them concentrated into the small area known as the Quartiera delle Ceramiche on the line of the original ravine.

 Family businesses (including several branches of the Fasano family) mainly established about 100 years ago, with skills and operations handed down through the generations, these workshops and associated displays/retail outlets constitute one of Puglia's major visitor attractions.
 The town is also an important focus for commercial interests, education and research related to ceramics and design.